-a.
-Crew health surveillance shall be performed during missions by JSC Space Medicine Division personnel.

-b.
-Personnel shall monitor critical flight activities, respond to contingencies, and take corrective medical action as necessary.

-c.
-In addition to the program of routine crew health assessment, crew health monitoring shall be performed by JSC Space Medicine Division personnel during intense exercise, medical tests, EVAs, and hazardous flight operations where real-time decisions and action may be required.
+- a.
+Crew health surveillance shall be performed during missions. - b.
+Personnel shall monitor critical flight activities, respond to contingencies, and take corrective medical action as necessary. - c.
+In addition to the program of routine crew health assessment, crew health monitoring shall be performed by JSC Space and Clinical Operations Division personnel during intense exercise, medical tests, EVAs, and hazardous flight operations where real-time decisions and action may be required.

-4.4.3.10.2 Record Keeping
+4.4.3.10.2 Recordkeeping

-a.
-The results of all crew health monitoring shall be kept in a permanent and easily retrievable format for trend analysis.

-b.
-There shall be a simple and rapid way to communicate the data to the records.
+- a.
+The results of all crew health monitoring shall be kept in a permanent and easily retrievable format for trend analysis. - b.
+There shall be a simple and rapid way to communicate the data to the records. - c.

-c.
 The method for handling, storing, and transmission of crewmembers' medical health records shall be secured.

-4.4.4 Post-flight
+4.4.4 Post-Flight

-a.
-The post-landing timeline for crewmember activities shall be controlled by a program document.

-b.
-Signature by the JSC Space Medicine Division shall be on the program document.

-c.
-The medical safety of the crew during the post-flight phase shall be ensured by the JSC Space Medicine Division.

-d.
-Specific post-flight standards outlined in section 4.2 shall be addressed in the MORD.

-e.
-This post-flight health care shall be provided to support rehabilitation and to minimize the chance of illness or injury to the crewmember due to his or her deconditioned state.
+- a.
+The post-landing timeline for crewmember activities shall be controlled by a program document. - b.
+The medical safety of the crew during the post-flight phase shall be ensured by the organization responsible for astronaut health. - c.
+Specific post-flight standards outlined in section 4.2 in this Standard shall be addressed in the MORD. - d.
+This post-flight health care shall be provided to support reconditioning and to minimize the chance of illness or injury to the crewmember because of his or her deconditioned state.